johntran038/StatGuesser/README.md

 - Like Wordle, you have only 6 attempts to guess.
   - Each time you take a guess, one of the monster's stats is revealed to help you guess the creature.
   - All of the stats will be revealed at the end of the game.
 - Unlike Wordle, there not every answer will be the same length.
-(As of right now the longest word is 22 letters)
+(As of right now, the longest word is 22 letters)
 - You can use the keyboard on screen or your actual keyboard to enter your guess.
 - If you aren't sure which monsters exist, you can check the list of monsters underneath the stats.